 - Emotional distress

 - Wrongful death benefits

 - Other expenses directly emerging from the child’s disability

 If your child dies due to HIE, you may file a wrongful death claim to hold the negligent party liable and recover losses.
 Working with a medical malpractice attorney can help you present the necessary proof of negligence and recover maximum compensation from the liable party.

 Statute of Limitations for an HIE Lawsuit in Georgia

 The statute of limitations refers to the time limit or period a plaintiff has to file a suit against the at-fault party and recover damages.
 The law describes various statutes of limitations based on the types of birth injury and other aspects.
 Under the Georgia code, there is a two-year statute of limitations to file a medical malpractice claim after childbirth or a two-year deadline once the child turns five.

 Suppose your child dies with hypoxic-ischemic encephalopathy, Ga.
 Code §9-3-71(a) gives you a two-year statute of limitations to file a wrongful death claim.
 Unfortunately, meeting these deadlines can be challenging for most people.
 Therefore, working with an experienced Georgia hypoxic-ischemic encephalopathy attorney can help you prepare your claim early and file a case against a negligent healthcare provider before these periods elapse.

-How a Georgia Hypoxic Ischemic Encephalopathy Lawyer Can Help
+How a Georgia Hypoxic-Ischemic Encephalopathy Lawyer Can Help

-Typically, a Georgia hypoxic-ischemic encephalopathy attorney has extensive knowledge of patient rights, the continuing costs of caring for a child with HIE, and how a lawsuit can provide valuable compensation.
+A Georgia hypoxic-ischemic encephalopathy attorney has extensive knowledge of patient rights, the continuing costs of caring for a child with HIE, and how a lawsuit can provide valuable compensation.
 Hence, an attorney can help you with the following: